zylklab/alfresco-nagios/README.md

 ### Enabling JMXProxy servlet

+With JMXProxy servlet, you may get JMX information about Garbage Collector, Memory, Threads or Operating System in your Tomcat instance.
+The essential info may be obtained from OOTB Support Tools webscripts too, but other important parameters from Operating System or Garbage Collector may be extracted this way.
+Please note that this JMX information is related to the default mbeans in a Tomcat container, and not related to the Alfresco JMX objects contained in Alfresco Enterprise (aka Alfresco Content Services).
+For illustrating this, we will monitor the number of opened file descriptors in the operating system.
+It is also an alternative to [Jolokia](https://jolokia.org/tutorial.html) or check_jmx methods.

 If you use the default installer in Alfresco, the Tomcat manager application is deployed under webapps directory.
 You may enable JMXProxy servlet for monitoring JMX variables in Alfresco Community:

 - Create $ALF_HOME/tomcat/conf/Catalina/localhost/manager.xml